physrisk/website-source/articles/2012/lotka-volterra-equations.md

 Status: published

-The simplest ecological system can be constructed from the two interacting species, ex. prey and predator.
+The simplest ecological system can be constructed from the two interacting species, e.g., prey and predator.
 This kind of system is very interesting in the terms of Physics of Risk primarily because it is nonlinear \[cite id="Goel1971RevModPhys"\], and due to being real life example of competition (conflict).
 Also there are